 The disclosures in the financial statements are neutral, consistent, and clear.
 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the financial statements were the disclosures of Note 10 - Pension Plan and Note 11 - Other Postemployment Benefits.
+The most sensitive disclosures affecting the financial statements are Note 9 - Pension Plan and Note 10 - Other Postemployment Benefits.